shenglinwh/psvro/draft-jiang-sidrops-psvro.md

 ## Lack of Support for MOAS

 {{RFC1930}} suggests that a prefix should only have a single AS as its origin with a few exceptions.
-However, according to routing data from Routeviews{{CAIDA}}, MOAS (Multi-origin ASes)
-MOAS has become a common phenomenon, which can be due to multi-homing, Internet exchange points, and multinational companies, as well as due to misconfigurations or prefix hijacking.
+However, according to routing data from Routeviews{{CAIDA}}, MOAS (Multi-origin ASes) has become a common phenomenon, which can be due to multi-homing, Internet exchange points, and multinational companies, as well as due to misconfigurations or prefix hijacking.

 Analyzing the MOAS state, as of 2024, the currently active IRR databases can provide full coverage for only 31% of IPv4 MOAS and 4% of IPv6 MOAS.
 The RPKI database can provide full coverage for 26% of IPv4 MOAS and 3.55% of IPv6 MOAS.
 Differentiating between legitimate MOAS and those caused by misconfigurations or route hijacking poses a significant challenge for existing route origin databases.